gillohner/pubky-iCalendar-research/nexus-endpoints.md

 All Nexus endpoints return calendar components in jCal format (RFC 7265) with optional metadata.
 This ensures:

-- **Consistency**: Frontends handle parsing and formatting uniformly
+- **Consistency**: Frontends handle parsing and formatting uniformly.
-- **Extensibility**: New iCalendar properties are automatically supported
+- **Extensibility**: New iCalendar properties are automatically supported.
-- **Standards Compliance**: Direct mapping to/from iCalendar without data loss
+- **Standards Compliance**: Direct mapping to/from iCalendar without data loss.
-- **Frontend Flexibility**: UIs decide presentation logic, not the indexer
+- **Frontend Flexibility**: UIs decide presentation logic, not the indexer.

 ---